maoberlehner/markus-oberlehner-net/resources/articles/2016-12-30_building-avalanche-v4.md

 3. **Selectors should match the projects naming convention**
 If you use a third party CSS package, you do not want to end up with a mixture of different naming conventions for CSS selectors.

-For my idea of how avalanche 4.x.x should work, I needed a solution for those three problems.
-Thats why I built the [node-sass-magic-importer](https://github.com/maoberlehner/node-sass-magic-importer), a custom node-sass importer.
+For my idea of how **avalanche** 4.x.x should work, I needed a solution for those three problems.
+Thats why I built [node-sass-magic-importer](https://github.com/maoberlehner/node-sass-magic-importer), a custom node-sass importer.

 ### Standalone packages
-What really bothered me with version 3.x.x was that all the packages still depended on the core avalanche package.
+What really bothered me with version 3.x.x was that all the packages still depended on the core **avalanche** package.
 With version 4.x.x packages are built in a way so that they can work standalone.

 Packages are now way less configurable but thanks to the [node-sass-magic-importer](https://github.com/maoberlehner/node-sass-magic-importer) most of the configuration options aren't necessary anymore.
 Instead of controlling the output of packages with variables, the user can import only the selectors he needs from the package.